Clinically, 3 forms of recurrent aphthous ulceration exist: major, minor, and herpetiform.

 Consultant in Oral Medicine

-DF declares that he has no competing interests.
+PS declares that she has no competing interests.

 Use of this content is subject to our disclaimer